Medal ribbon: Display

 "Orders of wearing" define which ribbons may be worn on which types of uniform in which positions under which circumstances.
 For example, miniature medals on dinner dress, full medals on parade dress, ribbons on dress shirts, but no decorations on combat dress and working clothing.
 Some countries (such as Cuba) maintain a standard practice of wearing full service ribbons on combat utility clothing.
 Others strictly prohibit this.
 These regulations are generally similar to the regulations regarding display of rank insignia and regulations regarding saluting of more senior ranks.
 The reasoning for such regulations is to prevent these displays from enabling opposing forces to easily identify persons of higher rank and therefore aid them in choosing targets which will have a larger impact on the battlefield.
 In times of war, it is not uncommon for commanders and other high value individuals to wear no markings on their uniforms and wear clothing and insignia of a lower ranking soldier.

 Service medals and ribbons are generally worn in rows on the left side of the chest.
 In certain commemorative or memorial circumstances, a relative may wear the medals or ribbons of a dead relative on the right side of the chest.
 Medals and ribbons not specifically mentioned in the "Order of wear" are also generally worn on the right side of the chest.
 Sequencing of the ribbons depends on each country's regulations.
 In the United States, for example, those with the highest status—typically awarded for heroism or distinguished service—are placed at the top of the display, while foreign decorations (when allowed) are last in the bottom rows.
 When medals are worn (typically on the left side of a shirt or jacket), ribbons with no corresponding medals are worn on the right side.
+Miniature medals are typically mounted and suspended from a barrette.